 "I focus on gestures, connecting color and form through relentless movements and mark making, a fluidity of abstraction occurs in a well articulated composition that requires no explanation.
 I aspire to create a masterpiece that moves you, strikes your heart in a way that makes you still and full of adoration"

-As a painter, Heather focuses her fine art practice on the ambiguity and unique beauty of abstract painting, creating art that explores compositions of her materials through light, color, shape, scale and form.
+As a painter, Heather focuses artistic practice on the ambiguity and unique beauty of abstract expressionism, creating artwork that explores compositions of invisible light, like a secret language only spoken through her various mediums, colour palettes, forms and marks.
 These forms are interpretations of her surrounding environment, delicate details, vulnerable landscapes and moments of light.
-Through these works she aim to inspire an intimate dialogue with the viewer and her deep emotional connection to her impulsive mark making.
+Through these works she aims to inspire an intimate dialogue with the viewer and her deep emotional connection to her impulsive mark making.
 She is driven by an intuition that guides each gesture, building the layers of her work through unforgiving and direct expression.

 Heather does not utilize paint brushes or other traditional implements, rather she uses scraps of plastic , such as manipulated plastic cards.
 Used credit cards and hotel room key cards have the perfect flexible edge that allows a direct impact on the materials at hand, allowing a great amount of saturation for the penetrative marks and fields of colour.
 She is also able to draw long lengths of lines with these fine adges, allowing the most direct involvement of her hand.
 She is also greatly directed by the material she is using as the background for her painting.